-- We have appointed a member of the senior leadership team Karen Smith- Headteacher as the DSL.
-The DSL has the overall responsibility for the day to day oversight of safeguarding and child protection systems in school.
-The school has also identified additional staff to deputise for when the DSL is not available. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
+- We have appointed a member of the senior leadership team (Karen Smith Headteacher) as the DSL.
+The senior DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in Setting.
+The setting has also identified additional staff to deputise for when the DSL is not available. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
 This training will be approved by and meet the standards as required by Islington Safeguarding Children Partnership in line with guidance set out in Competence Still Matters, 2014.
-The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods (e.g. e-Bulletins, the Safeguarding Newsletter, conferences, local meetings ie DSL Forum, ISCP CP Refresher training etc.) at regular intervals, at least annually, to keep up with any developments relevant to their role. - During term time the DSL (or deputy) will always be available (during normal school hours) for staff in School to discuss any safeguarding concerns. - In exceptional circumstances the DSL may only be available via video call or telephone. - Lisa Lee, the School Business Manager, is also a trained DSL and will provide 'adequate and appropriate' cover arrangements for any out of hours/out of term activities.
-Pamela Henry and Tracie Nugent, Senior Nursery Education Workers, are also trained DSLs. - The DSL is the central contact point for all staff to discuss any safeguarding concerns and has lead responsibility for managing child protection referrals, safeguarding training and raising awareness of all child protection policies and procedures.
-They will ensure that everyone (including temporary staff, volunteers and contractors) is aware of this policy and our procedures and related policies and that they are followed at all times.
+The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods (e.g. e-Bulletins, the Safeguarding in Education Newsletter/Blog, conferences, local meetings ie DSL Forum, ISCP CP Refresher training) at regular intervals, at least annually, to keep up with any developments relevant to their role. - During term time the DSL will always be available (during normal School or college hours) for staff in Setting to discuss any safeguarding concerns. - In exceptional circumstances the DSL may only be available via video call or telephone and must ensure that there are clear and safe parameters in the use of this technology and will ensure the space is confidential, if the conversation is recorded and how this will be stored. - Lisa Lee, the School Business Manager, is also a trained DSL and will provide 'adequate and appropriate' cover arrangements for any out of hours/out of term activities.
+Tracie Nugent and Danielle Lee, Senior Nursery Education Workers, are also trained DSLs and work all year round/out of term time. - The DSL is the central contact point for all staff to discuss any safeguarding concerns and has lead responsibility for managing child protection referrals, safeguarding training and raising awareness of all child protection policies and procedures.
+They will ensure that everyone (including temporary staff, volunteers and contractors) is aware of this policy and our procedures and related policies and that they are followed at all times. - The DSL maintains a confidential recording system for all safeguarding and child protection concerns and works closely with the Designated Teacher for Looked After Children and the Head of the Virtual School for all children who are looked after or have previously been looked after. - The DSL team will familiarise themselves with the extended role of the Virtual School Head - The DSL ensures that the Setting provides reports/updates and is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences and Team around the Child Meetings)